Command Reference#

 visualize_resources.py#

-uv run python src/visualize_resources.py resource.log --cores --heatmap --top 10 --output-dir ./plots/
+uv run src/visualize_resources.py resource.log --cores --heatmap --top 10 --output-dir ./plots/

-uv run python src/visualize_resources.py resource.log --summary
+uv run src/visualize_resources.py resource.log --summary # text table only

 Option